atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 st farm, under his management."
 * # 4
 0 ‘
-st Bravely resolved, girl, " cried a young man of fashion, who was following Lumley; I take you at your word — Then, pushing her into the bagnio before him, he kept her there all the time her father and brother were in search of her; and being soon heartily tired of her, left her to find out a new keeper. m
+st Bravely resolved, girl, " cried a young man of fashion, who was following Lumley; I take you at your word --Then, pushing her into the bagnio before him, he kept her there all the time her father and brother were in search of her; and being soon heartily tired of her, left her to find out a new keeper. m
 0
 Maria,